msmur/blog/content/dev/booklens-devlogs/one.md

 In classic developer fashion, I decided to hearken back to the good old days and scrape the damn data off the webpage for each.
-I used [cheerio](https://github.com/cheeriojs/cheerio), an HTML/XML parser to get load the book page, then search for the image element (ah the good 'ol `cmd + shift + I` trick) and extract the URL.
+I used [cheerio](https://github.com/cheeriojs/cheerio), an HTML/XML parser to get load the book page, then search for the image element (ah the good 'ol `cmd + option + I` trick) and extract the URL.

 It worked like a charm, but is now the biggest performance bottleneck in the project.
 Seems like parsing an HTML page is a bit of an expensive computational task.
 Perhaps I'll consider rewriting my Lambda in Golang to see if it would make a